10 Things to Keep in Your Car

 License, Insurance, and Registration

-This is also on our “Emergency” list, but it might be necessary more often than that, making sure that it is accessible on the road.
+This is also on our “Emergency” list, but it might be necessary more often than that to ensure it is accessible on the road.
 Keep your license in your wallet or purse and put the insurance and registration in the glove box or center console.

 Toll Money – Physical or Virtual

 Plenty of us plan trips to avoid tolls, but you never know when a change in plans, a detour, or a wrong turn could put you on a toll road.
-While many tolls are moving towards automation, including bills in the mail after a photo is taken off your plate, there is still plenty that isn’t.
-We’d recommend doubling up with an EZ-Pass as well as enough cash – paper and coin – to cover potential toll needs on your trip.
-This may only be a few dollars, or it could be as much as $20-$30; it all depends on how far you’re going and what your state charges.
+While many tolls are moving towards automation, including bills in the mail after a photo is taken off your plate, plenty still isn’t.
+We’d recommend doubling up with an EZ-Pass and enough cash – paper and coin – to cover potential toll needs on your trip.
+This may only be a few dollars or as much as $20-$30; it all depends on how far you’re going and what your state charges.

 Tissues and Napkins

 Store them in your glovebox – a pair of tissue travel packs and a stack of extra fast-food napkins should be enough for regular travel.
-On top of blowing your nose or wiping your hands after eating, they can be used to quickly wipe down surfaces if you notice some dust or dirt.
-Use them to dab away spills, wipe off makeup, and so much more.
+On top of blowing your nose or wiping your hands after eating, they can quickly wipe down surfaces if you notice dust or dirt.
+Use them to dab away spills, wipe off makeup, and more.

 Welcome to the new normal.
-Since the coronavirus outbreak, masks have turned into part of your everyday carry.
+Since the coronavirus outbreak, masks have become part of your everyday carry.
 We’ve all wandered out of our house without a mask and had to turn around – even made trips to the store only to realize we don’t have one!
-Disposable masks – or a spare reusable mask – can be kept in the console when needed, instead of making the return trip or change plans.
+Disposable masks – or a spare reusable mask – can be kept in the console when needed instead of making the return trip or changing plans.
 Remember to wash a replacement mask regularly and throw disposable masks in trash cans, not on the ground.

 Touchscreen and Glass Cleaning Wipes

 Everything is touchscreen now, it seems!
-That, of course, means that you need to make an imprint on the screen to use it, a process that can be problematic with a dirty or greasy screen.
-Simultaneously, dirt, dust, and grease can make instruments difficult to read or blur your vision of the backup camera or in the rearview mirror.
+That means you must imprint the screen to use it, which can be problematic with a dirty or greasy screen.
+Simultaneously, dirt, dust, and grease can make instruments challenging to read or blur your vision of the backup camera or in the rearview mirror.
 Take a moment and use a glass cleaning or touchscreen wipe – you can get them in individual-use packages that are perfect for console storage!

 No Need for These, with Number 1 Auto Transport!

 That’s right; if you send your vehicle to your next destination when moving with Number 1 Auto Transport, you won’t need to worry about packing any of these.
-In fact, we prefer you didn’t – a clean, empty vehicle is less temptation for prying eyes and less to worry about on the road.
-By using Number 1 Auto Transport, you will be able to worry less about if you’ve got toll money and more about making sure your move goes smoothly!
+We prefer you didn’t – a clean, empty vehicle is less temptation for prying eyes and less to worry about on the road.
+Using Number 1 Auto Transport, you can worry less about if you’ve got toll money and more about making sure your move goes smoothly!